oodlefinance/front-end-technical-test/README.md

 ![Great job](https://media.giphy.com/media/xHMIDAy1qkzNS/giphy.gif)

-Please follow the instructions below for **no more than 2 hours**.
-If you don't finish to your satisfaction in that time, don't freak out.
-We want to see how you approach problems and what you get done in that time.
+You have **2 hours** to complete the challenge.
+If you run out of time before you complete the task to your own satisfaction, just *stay calm and push your code*.
+We are mostly interested in how you approach the problem and what your priorities were during the time.

 ## Instructions